arrwhidev/ecs-opengl-engine/README.md

 I read about the ECS (Entity Component System) game engine pattern and decided to implement it.
 All other games I've worked on previously followed a more conventional OO architecture and the code often ended up messy and difficult to reason about.
 So far I like the ECS pattern!

-## Thoughts
+## Thoughts for the future

 - I'm not entirely happy with how the Renderer/Shader/Mesh relate, it's a bit messy.
-There's no clear distinction between the 'game' and the 'engine'.
-It works but it needs fixing.
+It works but it needs tidying.
 - Is the granularity of Components/Systems ok?
 - Not made any serious attempt to optimise performance yet.
 Plan: write the code simple and understandable, then make it fast.